servo/osmesa-src/mesa-src/src/gallium/docs/source/screen.rst

   BGNSUB, ENDSUB, CAL, and RET, including RET in the main block.
 * ``PIPE_SHADER_CAP_INTEGERS``: Whether integer opcodes are supported.
   If unsupported, only float opcodes are supported.
+* ``PIPE_SHADER_CAP_INT64_ATOMICS``: Whether int64 atomic opcodes are supported.
+The device needs to support add, sub, swap, cmpswap, and, or, xor, min, and max.
+* ``PIPE_SHADER_CAP_FP16``: Whether half precision floating-point opcodes are supported.
+   If unsupported, half precision ops need to be lowered to full precision.
 * ``PIPE_SHADER_CAP_MAX_TEXTURE_SAMPLERS``: The maximum number of texture samplers.
 * ``PIPE_SHADER_CAP_PREFERRED_IR``: Preferred representation of the